 So outsiders should tread lightly when gushing about the cultural ‘authenticity’ of witnessing a Spanish bullfight.
 Such claims about authenticity carry political implications for _whose_ Spain you subscribe to.

 I put some of Hemingway’s books to a crude test of central themes: Wordle, an online tool that generates word clouds from the most commonly used words in an inputted text.
 (Warning: this is a dangerously entertaining tool for us humanities scholars who publish or perish.)
 Don’t worry, it automatically removes certain words like those favourite conjunctions ‘and’ or ‘but’.
 I’ve posted a few here for your entertainment.

-This said, Hemingway’s novels make for impressive prose, so much so that one could argue that they helped redefine Spain even for Spaniards.
-So here is a starter list of his major works which use Spain as the muse.
+This said, Hemingway’s novels make for impressive prose.
+One could argue that they helped redefine Spain even for Spaniards.
+So here is a starter list of his major works that use Spain as the muse.

 Major works by Hemingway on Spain:

 This novel is about a group of expats living in Paris, who fit the profile of the lost generation, that decide to visit Pamplona during the festival of San Fermín.
 It is loosely autobiographical in that this is precisely how Hemingway came to enjoy the July festivities when he was a reporter in Paris.

 A nonfiction book about the art, ceremony, and traditions of Spanish bullfighting.
 The book uses the ritual as a deeper inquiry into human nature and fear and courage.

 1938 The Fifth Column